v4ngelix/w8-tracker/README.md

 - [ ] Check/Update Github Issues
 - [ ] Load fonts, then render the page.
 - [ ] W8 axis can only show täisarv
+- [ ] Use fieldset for nice looking inputs.
+Also refactor adding form, it's currently quite difficult to maintain.